Muazzez İlmiye Çığ: Allegations of participation in torture

+Headscarf case

-She and her publisher were charged with "inciting hatred based on religious differences".
-The dismissal of the charges in the first hearing on 31 October 2006, and her acquittal brought additional publicity to Prof. Çığ.
+In her books in 2000s, Çığ argued that the headscarf worn by Muslim women did not originate in the Muslim world, but was purportedly worn five thousand years earlier by Sumerian priestesses as a means of initiating young men into sex.
+This stirred controversy in the Muslim world and received worldwide media coverage.
+Eventually, she and her publisher were charged with "inciting hatred based on religious differences".
+On 31 October 2006, in the first hearing of the case, charges were dismissed and her acquittal brought additional publicity to Çığ.
 In her trial, she denied the charges, declaring "I am a woman of science ...
 I never insulted anyone".
-At that initial trial hearing, the judge dismissed her case and, following a trial less than half hour in duration, the book's publisher was acquitted.
+At that initial trial hearing, the judge dismissed her case and, following a trial less than half hour in duration, the book's publisher was acquitted too.

+Later life and death

+Çığ turned 100 on 20 June 2014, and 110 on 20 June 2024.
+She died on 17 November 2024, at the age of 110 years and 150 days.
+She was the oldest verified person in Turkey at the time of her death.